Adventure Time Seasons 1 – 5 Box Set

 Price: DVD $129.95 AUD – Available Here / Blu-ray $149.95 AUD – Available Here

-With more episodes directly referencing or following on from earlier episodes, the amount of comedy featured decreases noticeably.
-The series still has plenty of humourous moments, but this decrease results in the series almost becoming more like a typical Cartoon Network series; one about action and wackyness that is mainly for children and young teenagers.
-There are still plenty of things that will fly over the head of anyone not mature enough to understand certain things, but the adventure part of the series eventually ends up taking precedence for the majority of each season, with most of the rest of the episodes dealing with feelings and romance in surprisingly delicate ways.
+With more episodes directly referencing or following on from earlier episodes as the series progresses, the amount of comedy featured decreases noticeably.
+The series still has plenty of humourous moments, but this decrease results in the series almost becoming more like a typical Cartoon Network series; one about action and wackiness that is mainly for children and young teenagers.
+There are still plenty of things that will fly over the head of anyone not mature enough to understand them, but the adventure part of the series eventually ends up taking precedence for the majority of each season, with most of the rest of the episodes dealing with feelings and romance in surprisingly delicate ways.

 Capsule Computers review guidelines can be found here.